pranshu-taneja/HomeLLC-Project/readme.md

 1. I have made both the horizontal and vertically functionality of navigation bars.
 You can toggle bw them by the **TOGGLE** button on the mid right corner.

+1. You will need to do `npm install` in both the client and server folders to install all the dependencies.

+1. Then you will have to start both client and server by running `npm start` in both the folders terminal directory.

 Here are some of the screenshots of the project: